A2R-Lab/BCHOL-python/README.md

 Python proof of concept for [BCHOL](https://github.com/A2R-Lab/BCHOL).

-Solves for x in Ax = b, using the recursive Schur Linear Quadratic Regulator explained in the [paper](https://bjack205.github.io/papers/rslqr.pdf).
+Solves for x in Ax = b, using the recursive Schur Linear Quadratic Regulator explained in the paper [A Parallell Linear System Solver for Optimal Control](https://bjack205.github.io/papers/rslqr.pdf) by Brian E.Jackson.
 It requires A to be a positive semi-definite matrix to guarantee a good result.

 ## Requirements
 *[Python 3.10+](https://www.python.org/downloads/)